 Examination Techniques Course (G-107)

 The Reactor Technology Series (Basic, Advanced, and Simulator) should normally be completed before attending the Examination Techniques Course.
-Examiner candidates should also complete Study Activities (5) and (7) before attending the written portion of the course , and they should additionally complete Study Activity (8) and one initial examination observation trip (OJT Activity (1) before attending the operating test techniques training.
+Examiner candidates should also complete Study Activities (5) and (7) before attending the written portion of the course (if applicable), and they should additionally complete Study Activity (8) and one initial examination observation trip (OJT Activity (1) before attending the operating test techniques training.

 Document completion of the reactor technology courses on the Signature Card as well as the Signature Card in Appendix C1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal.”

 The Examination Techniques Course (G-107), which includes instruction on both operating test and written examination techniques, is scheduled and conducted as needed by the NRR Operator Licensing Program Office.
 The operating test techniques portion of the course, which is conducted at the NRC’s Technical Training Center, is required for all OL Examiners (including those seeking limited certification).
-The written techniques portion of the course is required for examiners.
+The written techniques portion of the course is only required for examiners seeking full certification.

 OL Examiner candidates must complete all the personal and interpersonal skills courses (Effective Communication for NRC Inspectors, Gathering Information for Inspectors through Interviews, and Media Training Workshop) prior to certification as an OL Examiner (limited or full).
 However, completion of the General Proficiency (Appendix B) training courses (Conducting Inspections, Root Cause/Incident Investigation Workshop, and Field Techniques and the Regulatory Processes) may be deferred until the examiner prepares to qualify as a Reactor Operations Inspector pursuant to Appendix C1.